andrevdm/bhoogle/README.md

  1. Navigate the results by using arrow or vi (hjkl) keys
  1. Pressing **'s'** in the results list will toggle the sort order
  1. Escape to exit
+ 1. Search-ahead is enable for any type search longer than 3 characters

 ## Notes
  1. I'm using the latest brick at the time of writing this (0.33).
 See "extra-deps" in stack.yaml